a5huynh/athlabs.com/research/index.md

         title: "Connecting the Dots: Triadic Clustering of Crowdsourced Data to Map Dirt Roads"
         publication: Proceedings of 21st International Conference on Pattern Recognition
         year: 2012
-        authors: Huynh, A., &amp; Lin, A.
+        authors: Huynh, A.; Lin, A.
         link:
           title: ieeexplore
           href:  //ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6460984